sgmills2/seangmills.com/index.md

 I care about “untechnology,”
 building things that take humans out of the loop so they can live happy and healthy.

-I value practicality and application over theory (whilst using it to prove points).
+I focus on practicality and application whilst valuing theory to prove points.

 I specialize in web and mobile application architecture and prioritize product UI/UX.
 I love data science infrastructure, hardware, and IOT.